-Amazon warehouse workers suffer serious injuries at higher rates than workers at other companies.
-Critics blame productivity pressure.
+Amazon warehouse workers suffer serious injuries at higher rates than other firms

 Amazon’s network expanded

-most of its warehouses still
+of its warehouses reporting

 Serious incidents per 100 full-time employee equivalents (200,000 hours worked per year) at Amazon warehouses vs. the average rate at other warehouses reported to OSHA each year.